-Back in 1946, a gentleman Psychologist, by the name of Stanley Smith Stevens, determined that there were four distinct data types: ratio, interval, ordinal, and categorical/nominal.
-These data types are a way to categorize different variables that one might run into, and also give one direction as to how one should analyze those variables.
-Let’s check them out!
+Back in 1946, a Psychologist named Stanley Smith Stevens determined that there were four distinct data types: ratio, interval, ordinal, and categorical/nominal.
+These data types categorize different variables and give a direction as to how one should analyze those variables.

 Like nominal/categorical data, there are limitations to the types of analyses that can be conducted with ordinal data.
 However, in addition to calculating the frequency of any given value, ordinal values allow us to generate certain measures of central tendency like percentiles and medians.

-This is because the fahrenheit scale doesn’t have a true zero point — meaning, a point on the scale in which there is no possible lower point.
-Remember, fahrenheit can go into negative values too.
-If, however, we were to measure Cindy and Johnny’s temperature in Kelvins instead — which does have a true zero point — we could reference the two temperatures directly against one another (but this would no longer be interval data!).
+This is because the Fahrenheit scale doesn’t have a true zero point — meaning, a point on the scale in which there is no possible lower point.
+Remember, Fahrenheit can go into negative values too.
+If, however, we were to measure Cindy and Johnny’s temperature in Kelvin instead — which does have a true zero point — we could reference the two temperatures directly against one another (but this would no longer be interval data!).

 We use ratio data when there is a true zero point.
 Things like time, or number of errors on a task, are examples of ratio data.
 Since this type of data starts from an actual zero starting point, we can compute ratios based on them.
 For example, we can say Participant 1 made 1.5 times (or 50%) more errors than Participant 2.